ZeroDrako/MD5-64Base/README.md

 # MD5-64Base
-Convert File to MD5 and Base64.
+Generate MD5 and Base64 of a File.

 ## Images